Recognized as one of Canada's Top Employers for Young People (2019):

-- Baycrest manages a 12-week paid summer research internship program, offering undergraduate students an opportunity to work in the laboratory of a Rotman Research Institute scientist -- the program also features an 8-week "Summer Rounds Series" to share advice and insight on careers in academia and research
+- Baycrest offers a 12-week paid summer research internship, providing undergraduate students with an opportunity to work in the laboratory of a Rotman Research Institute scientist -- the program also features an 8-week "Summer Rounds Series" to share advice and insight on careers in academia and research

-- Baycrest created a Youth Job Shadowing Program to provide opportunities for youth volunteers to job-shadow for a day -- the program is available during the summer months and offers high school and undergraduate students a chance to meet healthcare professionals and observe their daily work environment - examples of participating vocations include speech language pathologists, social workers, pharmacists, imaging technicians, dieticians, physicians and physiotherapists
+- Through Baycrest's summer Youth Job Shadowing Program, high school and undergraduate students can meet healthcare professionals and observe their daily work environment -- examples of participating vocations include speech language pathologists, social workers, pharmacists, imaging technicians, dieticians, physicians and physiotherapists

 - Baycrest's Centre for Learning, Research and Innovation in Long-Term Care offers a 7-week summer student internship in Innovation and Aging, providing students in undergraduate health programs with experience in a long-term care teaching home by actively participating in small group learning, clinical issues in gerontology, evaluation techniques and interprofessional competencies, attending clinical rounds and being paired with a resident